pgadmin-org/pgadmin4/docs/en_US/role_dialog.rst

 Use the *Definition* tab to set a password and configure connection rules:

+* If enabled, *Encrypted Password?* will consider the password as encrypted and will use ENCRYPTED keyword.
 * Provide a password that will be associated with the role in the *Password* field.
 * Provide an expiration date for the password in the *Account Expires* field